This is one of my most popular posts of all time, and I update it regularly.

-The new HearTek Kids Earmuffs Hearing Protection, which come with a travel bag, also get props from parents.
-Noise reduction rating: 27; cost: 15.
+HearTek Kids Earmuffs Hearing Protection, which come with a travel bag, also get props from parents.
+Noise reduction rating: 27; cost: $15.
 They're comfy, and fit well—although a wee bit on the tight side.

-The first headphones Max ever got were the 3M Peltor Junior Earmuff (Noise Reduction Rating: 25); they worked well but over time the wire got bent out of shape so we decided to try other ones.
+The first headphones Max ever got were these 3M Peltor Junior Earmuff (Noise Reduction Rating: 25).
+They worked well but over time the wire got bent out of shape so we decided to try other ones.
 They're from a dependable brand, come in three colors and are good for juniors ages 13 and up and young adults (Max, however, was wearing them when he was around 9 and he has a small head)!

 Max still gets wary at the sight of crowds, but the noise-blocking earmuffs are amazingly comforting.
 It's not just that they block noise; he's comforted by the slight pressure on his ears.
 In fact, they've given him so much confidence that sometimes he takes them off when we're out.